Home

 You actually already know how stress affects your overall health.
 It's like the difference between feeling good and feeling bad.

-Generally, when we are chronically stressed we feel a reduced sense of
+Generally, when we are chronically stressed we feel a reduced sense of mental clarity, emotional happiness and physical well being.

 Our bodies seem to have an innate wisdom.
 They have intricate mechanisms for maintaining balance and stability even in the midst of change.
 This is called homeostasis.